saikrishnatbijil/questdb.io/docs/third-party-tools/superset.md

 explore data through customizable dashboards and reports.

-QuestDB provides the [QuestDB Connect]](https://pypi.org/project/questdb-connect/), a python module that implements the SQLAlchemy and superset engine, which are required to integrate Superset with QuestDB.
+QuestDB provides the [QuestDB Connect](https://pypi.org/project/questdb-connect/) python module that implements the SQLAlchemy and Superset engine, to integrate Superset with QuestDB.

 ## Requirements

 - Python from 3.8.x to 3.10.x
-- Psycopg2 for connectivity)
+- Psycopg2 for connectivity
 - SQLAlchemy for ORM and easy interaction
 - [Superset](https://superset.apache.org/docs/installation/installing-superset-from-scratch/)
   installation and initialization
-- QuestDB 7.2 or later
+- QuestDB 7.1.2 or later

 ## Installing QuestDB Connect